glvckoma/strawberry-jam/plugins/UsernameLogger/readme.md

 - `!setapikey YOUR_API_KEY` - Set the LeakCheck API key
 - `!testapikey` - Test if the current API key is valid
 - `!trimprocessed` - Remove processed usernames from the collected list and reset index
+- `!usercount` - Display the number of usernames in the collected username files

 ## Configuration